misterpawan/scimat2/README.md

 ## Remark on using the dataset

--You may use this paper with Char2Char or Word2Word encoding in Transformer or in LSTM as shown in the paper above.
+-You may use this dataset with Char2Char or Word2Word encoding in Transformer or in LSTM as shown in the paper above.

 -You may also generate different variations of the questions using the generator files.